goki/grail/README.md

 * keyboard-based filing of messages

 * Maybe some kind of markdown-based simple html formatter -- you write markdown, it translates to html and sends?
 That would be nice.

+* thread on markdown format: https://softwarerecs.stackexchange.com/questions/1022/email-client-that-supports-markdown  MailMate is most directly supported case and seems to have a similar philosophy as grail..  can have option to not even translate md -> HTML and just send the raw md -- this client and perhaps others will do the right thing..
+*
+*